mtakahiro/gsf/README.rst

 ~~~~~~~~
 - 0: Start from generating z=0 templates.
 Then same as flag=1.
 - 1: Start with pre-existing z=0 templates.
+- 2: Start with pre-existing z=z_input templates.
-- 2: Only plot the SFH and SED using the existing result files.
+- 3: Only plot the SFH and SED using the existing result files.